Analysis | Red and blue America are evolving into vulnerable and safe America

 The partisan reticence to get vaccinated shows up in the actual vaccine numbers.
 Washington Post analysis of data from the Centers for Disease Control and Prevention shows an obvious correlation between 2020 presidential vote and vaccinations.
 Each dot below represents one state, color-coded depending how wide the margin in favor of President Biden or Donald Trump was last year.
 The state that preferred Biden in 2020 that has the lowest rate of vaccinations is Georgia.

 That color-coding is useful when we then overlap vaccination rates with the change in new infections in each state since the beginning of the month.
-There are eight states that have seen an increase in their 7-day average of new infections since June 1; seven of them preferred Trump in 2020.
+There are eight states that have seen an increase in their seven-day average of new infections since June 1; seven of them preferred Trump in 2020.
 The exception is Nevada.

-More importantly, the states with the highest vaccination rates are also those that have seen the biggest drops in new cases.
+More important, the states with the highest vaccination rates are also those that have seen the biggest drops in new cases.
 There are states with relatively low vaccination rates that have seen substantial drops in new cases; South Carolina, for example, has the tenth-lowest vaccination rate but has seen one of the largest drops in new infections.

 Overall, though, the states that voted most heavily Democratic last year are more likely to have higher vaccination rates and bigger drops in their infection totals than states that voted heavily for Trump.